OpenNebula/docs/source/overview/opennebula_concepts/opennebula_overview.rst

 * **Event Bus**: A generic message bus where OpenNebula publishes resource events.
 The message bus is used to synchronize OpenNebula services as well as to integrate custom applications.

-.. +++++++++

-The OpenNebula documentation summarizes the `Platform Notes <http://docs.opennebula.io/6.4/intro_release_notes/release_notes/platform_notes.html>`_ with the infrastructure platforms and services supported by each OpenNebula release, and its `key features <http://docs.opennebula.io/6.4/overview/opennebula_concepts/key_features.html>`_.
+The OpenNebula documentation provides a summary of its :ref:`key features <key_features>`.
+The :ref:`Platform Notes <uspng>` list the infrastructure platforms and resources supported by each OpenNebula release.
 Because OpenNebula leverages the functionality exposed by the underlying platform services, its functionality and performance may be affected by the limitations imposed by those services.

 Next Steps
 ^^^^^^^^^^

 **Building an evaluation environment**

-You can always evaluate OpenNebula by following our `Quick Start <http://docs.opennebula.io/6.4/quick_start/index.html>`_ guide, where you will learn how to use `vOneCloud <http://docs.opennebula.io/6.4/quick_start/deployment_basics/try_opennebula_on_vmware.html>`_—our virtual appliance for VMware vSphere—or `miniONE <http://docs.opennebula.io/6.4/quick_start/deployment_basics/try_opennebula_on_kvm.html>`_—our deployment tool for installing a single-node OpenNebula cloud with KVM inside a virtual machine or physical host— and then to provision an OpenNebula Edge Cluster on AWS to run your `containers <http://docs.opennebula.io/6.4/quick_start/usage_basics/running_containers.html>`_, `virtual machines <http://docs.opennebula.io/6.4/quick_start/usage_basics/running_virtual_machines.html>`_ or `Kubernetes <http://docs.opennebula.io/6.4/quick_start/usage_basics/running_kubernetes_clusters.html>`_ clusters on a truly multi-cloud environment.
-This is the fastest way for you to familiarize yourself with the new OpenNebula, as you only need the necessary resources to deploy the OpenNebula front-end.
+We strongly recommend you evaluate OpenNebula by following our :ref:`Quick Start Guide <quick_start>`.
+The Guide will walk you through a set of tutorials that start at :ref:`installing an OpenNebula Front-end <try_opennebula_on_kvm>`, continue with :ref:`deploying an Edge Cluster on AWS <first_edge_cluster>`, then a :ref:`WordPress appliance <running_virtual_machines>` and finally a :ref:`Kubernetes cluster <running_kubernetes_clusters>`, all using the Sunstone web UI.
+This is the quickest way to familiarize yourself with OpenNebula since most tutorials take under ten minutes to complete.

 **Setting up a production environment**

-If you are interested in building a production environment, the `Cloud Architecture Design <http://docs.opennebula.io/6.4/overview/cloud_architecture_and_design/cloud_architecture_design.html>`_ guide is a good resource for you to explore the different options to consider and the available choices.
-Remember that if you need our support at any time, or access to our professional services (including our **Managed Cloud Services**) or to the **Enterprise Edition**, you can always `contact us <https://opennebula.io/enterprise>`_.
+If you are interested in building a production environment, then :ref:`Cloud Architecture Design <intro>` is a good resource to explore and consider the available options and choices.

+Remember that if you need our support at any time, or access to our professional services or to the **Enterprise Edition**, you can always `contact us <https://opennebula.io/enterprise>`__.

 .. |image1| image:: /images/overview_key-features.png